 • Certificate of Appreciation- to all Units contributing a full scholarship including memorials.

-The Education committee of Pat Kranzow, Julia Moore and I are looking forward to “Winning GOLD by Providing Educational Opportunities” with NO disqualifications and awarding as many scholarships as possible.
+The Education committee consists of Pat Kranzow, Teri Miller and myself.
+We are looking to NO disqualifications and awarding as many scholarships as possible.